 As with adults and older children, if a baby’s temperature drops below 95°F (35°C), they will require immediate emergency assistance.

 If the body is too cold, the hypothalamus sends signals to make the body shiver, which warms the body.
 If the body is too hot, it sends messages to begin sweating, letting heat leave the body.

 Infections cause most fevers.
 A fever develops as the body’s natural way of reacting to and fighting infection.

-Doctors consider a fever to be a body temperature that reaches or exceeds 100.4°F. Other symptoms include:
+Doctors consider a fever to be a body temperature that reaches or

-Temperature readings taken from different body parts give a range of body temperatures that doctors consider normal.
+Temperature readings from different body parts give a range of body temperatures that doctors consider normal.
 Rectal readings are higher than oral readings, and armpit readings tend to be lower.